Basic policies and structure

 Unless constant effort is made to improve and strengthen, the corporate organization will inevitably deteriorate.
 An important criterion for assessing the state of an organization is the organizational culture of the company.

-The Organizational Culture Committee was established as a standing committee chaired by the President and Representative Director, in order to achieve further growth of the SECOM Group.
-The Committee holds meetings periodically or as necessary following orders from the President and Representative Director, and examines important organizational culture-related issues and determines important official commendations and punishments.
+The Organizational Culture Committee was established as a standing committee chaired by the President and Representative Director to achieve further growth of the SECOM Group.
+The committee examines important organizational culture-related issues and decides important official commendations and punishments.

 Also, in regards to the status of implementation for the SECOM Group Code of Employee Conduct as well as legal compliance, the Organizational Culture Committee deliberates on items reported to the President and Representative Director from the Internal Audit and Compliance Department and the Executive Officer in charge.
 If necessary, the committee examines proposals for reviewing the management system for the implementation of compliance and proposals for revising the SECOM Group Code of Employee Conduct made by Executive Officers.

 Any changes to the SECOM Group Code of Employee Conduct and the management system for implementation thereof must be deliberated by the Organizational Culture Committee and resolved at the meeting of the Board of Directors at SECOM CO., LTD., after receiving opinions from the Audit and Supervisory Board Members.

 Initiatives to prevent corruption